(Written as of 2014)

 While it is very easy to make the assumption that Ghostbusters was a major influence in the development, people will be able to see that wasn’t the case after they’ve played through the game.
 Scares and thrills were influenced by a wide variety of different things.
 The first thing to look to notice is the box art.

 The thought that Luigi has all these different emotions running through him on the box art of the game is particularly disturbing.
-Not only that, but the box art also hazily matches details of a poem that Munch wrote, which rendered his memories of how he was inspired to paint The Scream.
-In the poem, he recalls that the sun had set, and that the fjord had turned a blue-black colour.
-In the box art, the sun has long set, and whilst there are no blue-black fjords, the colours in the background are a blend of black and blue.
+Not only that but the box art also hazily matches details of a poem that Munch wrote, which rendered his memories of how he was inspired to paint The Scream.
+In the poem, he recalls that the sun had set and that the fjord had turned a blue-black color.
+In the box art, the sun has long set, and whilst there are no blue-black fjords, the colors in the background are a blend of black and blue.
 The poem then ends with the line “I sensed an infinite scream passing through nature”.
-There’s also nature present in the background of the box art represented through dying trees, matching the poem’s descriptions even further.
+There’s also naturally present in the background of the box art represented through dying trees, matching the poem’s descriptions even further.
 When these ideas become apparent, to think that Luigi’s screams are passing through nature on a sunset night amidst murky black-blue scenery, things seem evermore scarier.